 Located at the top of Sacromonte hill, has a fantastic courtyard, church and the caves.
 Spectacular views of the Alhambra, the city and mountains.

 Beautiful monastery with breathtaking interior, elaborate decoration and a big beautiful courtyard.
 The true highlight is the chapel and unique sanctuary.

 A charming church at the heart of Granada with an unusual Mudejar-Renaissance design, many paintings and interesting buildings nearby.

-Great traditional house situated on the way to Albaicin, pretty little garden.
+Great traditional house situated on the way to Albaicin, pretty little garden and views of the Alhambra.
 Nice place to go when you have spare time.